japan-biographical-db/jbdb.github.io/visualizations.md

 ### Person distributions

 The other two options of this part of the settings menu allow you to display distributional information on the network.
 The first such distribution is concerned with the persons.
-It is split into three tabs, showing information persons' 1) gender:
+It is split into three tabs, showing information on persons' 1) gender:

 ![Vis person distriution 1](../img/vis-person-dist-1.png)